Enrikaa/Reservations/README.md

 ### SETUP

-Run the project with Docker
+Run the project with Docker:
  ```sh
 docker-compose up --build
 ```